Why are Employee Bonuses Essential in Referral Recruiting?

 For example, some studies have proven that referred candidates stay with the company longer when they are hired via referral.
 This is because they identify more strongly with the company’s values and goals.
 As a result, the gap between the application and hiring process is shorter than when hiring via traditional channels.
 This saves companies time and money.
 That is also why Germany’s companies already fill on average 30% of open positions with referred hires.

 How Are the Rewards Beneficial to Referral Recruiting?

 Rewards motivate employees of a company to provide referrals from their networks for open positions.
 Thus, in recruiting, rewards are meant to engage employees within the referral process.
 The rule of thumb is that good talent knows good talent.
 When skilled, motivated employees refer their acquaintances for vacancies, candidates are usually a good fit.
-This saves companies significant costs in comparison to relying on recruiting agencies or headhunters for hiring.
+This saves companies high costs in comparison to relying on recruiting agencies or headhunters for hiring.

 Benefits of Non-Monetary and Monetary Rewards

 Naturally, employees highly appreciate cash bonuses.They are free to spend it as they wish, on whatever they like.
 Nevertheless, cash bonuses also have some disadvantages.
 Since the amount is taxed, Talent Scouts receive a lower amount than what was promised.
 Additionally, employees often use a cash bonus to satisfy their primary needs meaning that the reward can lose the touch of being an extra special.

 On the other hand, the non-monetary bonuses could be objects employees could not normally afford or gadgets they wouldn’t otherwise purchase.
 As a result, this type of reward is often more satisfying and desirable.
 Additionally, a non-monetary reward also retains its value as it has already been taxed or is tax-exempt.